 6.9 In the period immediately before a general election, the government is not bound by the caretaker convention unless the election has resulted from the government losing the confidence of the House (see paragraphs 6.21 - 6.40 for information about the caretaker convention).
 Successive governments, however, have chosen to restrict their actions to some extent during this time, in recognition of the fact that an election, and therefore potentially a change of government, is imminent.

-6.10 For example, significant appointments have been deferred, and some otherwise unexceptionable government advertising has been considered inappropriate during the election campaign, due to the heightened risk of a perception that public funds are being used to finance publicity for party political purposes (see the Guidelines for Government Advertising, available on the website of the Department of the Prime Minister and Cabinet, for general guidance).
+6.10 For example, significant appointments have been deferred, and some otherwise unexceptionable government advertising has been considered inappropriate during the pre-election period, due to the heightened risk of a perception that public funds are being used to finance publicity for party political purposes.
+(See the Guidelines for Government Advertising, available on the website of the Department of the Prime Minister and Cabinet, for general guidance.)

-6.11 In practice, restraints have tended to be applied from about three months before the general election is due or from the announcement of the election (if the period between the announcement of the election and polling day is less than three months).
+6.11 In practice, restraints have tended to be applied from about three months before the general election is due or, if the period between the announcement of the election and polling day is less than three months, from the time of the announcement of the election.

 6.12 Particular care should be taken to ensure the appropriate use of officials for policy development purposes in the lead-up to a general election or a by-election.
 Policy work carried out by officials for a Minister should not be used to develop party political material or be labelled as party policy.
-A “government policy” should generally be confirmed through the Cabinet and Cabinet committee decision-making process and then announced by the Minister in his or her official capacity.
-Once government decisions have been announced, however, they can appear in party political material used in an election campaign, as long as they are identified as government decisions (see also paragraphs 6.65 – 6.68 for information on provision of information by the state sector during transitions).
+A “government policy” should generally be confirmed through the Cabinet and Cabinet committee decision-making process and then announced by the Minister in their official capacity.
+Once government decisions have been announced, however, they can appear in party political material used in an election campaign, as long as they are identified as government decisions.
+(See also paragraphs 6.65 - 6.68 for information on provision of information by the public sector during transitions.)

 6.13 Political party policies that have not been worked on by officials or been the subject of government decisions may, of course, appear in party political material used in the election campaign.
 Such policies must not, however, be labelled “government policies”.